askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ```

 ## AskUI Controller Management
-The AskUI Controller a service that runs on your operating system.
+The AskUI Controller is a service that runs on your operating system.
 It is able to control inputs and observe the visuals on the operating system.

 ### `AskUI-StartController` Command